Get to know our JFS Boulder team

 Q. What’s your most valuable career experience?

-Working for non-profits to help people in need.
+Working for non-profits to help people in need, while maintaining a work life balance.

 Q. What do you like to do when not working?